 CLIFF JUMPING AT CENOTE IK KIL

-If you are up for a bit of an adrenaline rush, get your blood rushing by cliff jumping from the edge of the staircase into the natural pool.
+If you are up for a bit of an adrenaline rush, try some cliff jumping from the edge of the staircase into the natural pool.
 There are several jumping heights from about 3 meters and up to 5 meters along the staircase which is regulated by lifeguards at all times.

 Fun fact: A couple of Red Bull Cliff Diving events were held at Cenote Ik Kil in 2010 which is another reason that made this cenote so well-known and popular.
-But please, do not attempt to cliff dive from the top of Cenote Ik Kil Mexico, only from the staircase within the cenote itself is recommended.
+But please, do not attempt to cliff dive from the top of the cenote, only from the staircase within the cenote itself is allowed.

 Its natural beauty and unique features are what make this cenote one of the best in the area and it’s for sure not to be missed on your Mexico itinerary!

 Hot Tip → Remember to get there as early as possible when doors open at 9:00 am as it’s a much better experience without hoards of other tourists around during the day.
-Also, try to avoid visiting on a weekend because Ik Kil Cenote is a popular place for the locals to hang out too.
+Also, try to avoid visiting on a weekend because it’s a popular place for the locals to hang out too.

 WHERE TO STAY IN VALLADOLID